-Home » Dessert » Stewed Pears
+Home » Dessert » Cinnamon Stewed Pears

-Stewed Pears
+Cinnamon Stewed Pears

 Sliced pears soaking in a bowl, surrounded by whole and halved pears, lemons, brown sugar, and a cinnamon stick on a wooden board and white surface.